-- 1. Seal any unused openings in the venting system; - Inspect the venting system for proper size and horizontal pitch, as required by the National Fuel Gas Code, ANSI Z223.1 or the Natural Gas and Propane Installation Code, CSA B149.1-05 and these instructions.
-Determine that there is no blockage or restriction, leakage, corrosion and other deficiencies which could cause an unsafe condition.
+- 1. Seal any unused openings in the venting system; - 2.
+Inspect the venting system for proper size and horizontal pitch, as required by the National Fuel Gas Code, ANSI Z223.1 or the Natural Gas and Propane Installation Code, CSA B149.1-15 and these instructions.
+Determine that there is no blockage or restriction, leakage, corrosion and other deficiencies which could cause an unsafe condition. - 3.
+As far as practical, close all building doors and windows and all doors between the space in which the appliance(s) connected to the venting system are located and other spaces of the building. - 4.
+Close fireplace dampers. - 5.
+Turn on clothes dryers and any appliance not connected to the venting system.
+Turn on any exhaust fans, such as range hoods and bathroom exhausts, so they shall operate at maximum speed.
+Do not operate a summer exhaust fan.